exectails/rewpa/README.md

-This new version has a more pleasing UI and supports multiple sources for regions, so you can not only parse the client's pack files, but also a data foler with modified region files for example.
+This new version has a more pleasing UI and supports multiple sources for regions, so you can not only parse the client's pack files, but also, for example, a data folder with modified region files.

 The resulting regioninfo.dat can be used with any Aura server.